scantle/SHYLUMPS/README.md

 ### Visual Studio with the Intel Fortran Compiler (Optional)

 Visual Studio 2022 Project files are provided with the project.
+To use them, download and install the [latest version of Visual Studio]([url](https://visualstudio.microsoft.com/vs/)) (the community version is free).
+Then download and install the [Intel Fortran Compiler]([url](https://www.intel.com/content/www/us/en/developer/articles/tool/oneapi-standalone-components.html#fortran)).